Birth Injury Medical Malpractice Attorneys

 Medical malpractice can occur virtually anywhere, including the delivery room.
 When they happen, medical mistakes can have a lifelong impact on the child and mother.
 Our birth injury lawyers are committed to helping families of medical malpractice pursue justice.

 Experienced Virginia Birth Injury Lawyers

 Over the last 34 years, a substantial portion Richard Serpe’s practice has been devoted to children with brain injuries.
+He is frequently associated with complex litigation, managing cases with difficult scientific and medical issues.
 He has commissioned over 200 neuropsychological assessments to document the extent of brain injury and is highly experienced in demonstrating the extent of a victim’s loss.
-If your child was injured due to medical negligence, contact Richard Serpe for a free consultation.
+If your child was injured due to medical negligence, contact Richard Serpe and Cindra Dowd for a free consultation.

 Richard Serpe: Awards & Recognition